 After the Civil War, Durham's growth began to explode on the heels of the fast-growing tobacco industry.
-The armies that had passed through Durham, fell in love with their milder tobacco and started placing orders via the mail.
+The armies that had passed through Durham fell in love with their milder tobacco and started placing orders via the mail.
 John Ruffin Green, the owner of the Tobacco company partnered with W.T.
-Blackwell and together they renamed the company as the "Bull Durham Tobacco Factory."
+Blackwell, and together they renamed the company the "Bull Durham Tobacco Factory."

-You are probably familiar with Duke University, and if you live in Durham, you definitely know, Duke Energy.
-Both are connected to the Duke's who are key players in Durham's early economic growth.
+You are probably familiar with Duke University, and if you live in Durham, you know Duke Energy.
+Both are connected to the Duke who are key players in Durham's early economic growth.
 Duke Power (now known as Duke Energy) made the Dukes far more money than tobacco ever did.
 In 1924, John Duke honored his Father with a philanthropic foundation to support Trinity College.
 Trinity College then changed its name to what is known today as Duke University.

-The Triangle area is made up of Raleigh, Durham, and Chapel Hill and supports incredible universities like Duke University, University of North Carolina, NC State University, and more.
-The Durham area is known as being one of the most educated cities in the country, after a Forbes study shows Raleigh and Durham at #2 and #3 respectively.
+The Triangle area comprises Raleigh, Durham, and Chapel Hill and supports great universities like Duke University, University of North Carolina, NC State University, and more.
+The Durham area is known as being one of the most educated cities in the country, after a Forbes study shows Raleigh and Durham at #2 and #3, respectively.

-Located northwest of Raleigh, and the fast-growing cities of Apex, Cary, Holly Springs, and Fuquay-Varina, as well as northeast of Chapel Hill, Durham is surrounded by economic success.
-In large part thanks to RTP (Research Triangle Park) and the healthcare system that is now the area's best-known industries.
-Companies are flocking to the Durham area thanks to the combination of affordability, and talent that is produced by the local universities.
+Located northwest of Raleigh and the fast-growing cities of Apex, Cary, Holly Springs, and Fuquay-Varina, as well as northeast of Chapel Hill, Durham is surrounded by economic success.
+Largely thanks to RTP (Research Triangle Park) and the healthcare system that is now the area's best-known industry.
+Companies are flocking to the Durham area thanks to the combination of affordability and talent produced by the local universities.

-In alphabetical order here are some awesome subdivisions in the city of Durham:
+In alphabetical order, here are some great subdivisions in the city of Durham:

-Located in southwest Durham, Blands is an unincorporated community that is a great area to live!
+Located in southwest Durham, Blands is an unincorporated community that is a great area to live in!